GSA-TTS/identity-handbook/_articles/infrastructure-disaster-runbooks.md

 ## Overview

-There are two items in the login.gov infrastructure that can not be replaced:
+There are two items in the Login.gov infrastructure that can not be replaced:

 * RDS PostgreSQL Database - All the users' encrypted bundles live here.
 Recovering from a backup will result in some users having to recreate accounts or reset passwords.
 (See [Recovering RDS](#recovering-rds))